 For a designer, it may look a little different.
 You can showcase your lifestyle change or evolution of a particular design.

-When taking a photo of a person who is wearing jewelry, details matter – get closer to the subject to showcase all the details that particular item has to offer.
+When taking a photo of a person who is wearing jewelry, details matter – get closer to the subject to showcase all the details that a particular item has to offer.

 Cardboard suspended jewelry is a budget-friendly DIY alternative to a lifestyle image.